arsenetar/dupeguru/README.md

 * help: Help document, written for Sphinx.
 * locale: .po files for localization.
 * hscommon: A collection of helpers used across HS applications.
-* qtlib: A collection of helpers used across Qt UI codebases of HS applications.

 ## How to build dupeGuru from source